CA4022/Lab2-Hive/README.md

 * Run the shell (of the three modes to run HIVE, we will use command line)
   - `$ $HIVE_HOME/bin/hive`

+* Execute Hive queries (see example file in this repo and links in Hive Eamples and Tutorials below)

 * Exit hive shell
   - `$ >exit;`